Sammcb/Sammcb.github.io/pages/_blog/anniversary/learning-to-love.md

 When working on coding projects, I like to create Docker containers to help manage different system install requirements, enhance the portability of my code, and reduce system debugging issues.
 Unfortunately, I have not yet figured out how to connect a Docker container application to my host computer's graphical display (definitely something I want to explore in the future).
 For this reason, I decided not to make a container for this project.

-Another part of my workflow is to create a `Makefile` containing a bunch of important commands and build flows so I don't have to remember or look up common actions.
-I made a [`Makefile` template](https://gist.github.com/Sammcb/79982eb5adc5d54a2feb37c6487ef7d6) for this project and hosted it as a GitHub Gist.
+Another part of my workflow is to create a `do.sh` script containing a bunch of important commands and build flows so I don't have to remember or look up common actions.
+I based it off of a [template script](https://gist.github.com/Sammcb/91fa6292c75c49925516fbde29b57d11) I uploaded to GitHub Gist.

 ## Hello, World